puppetlabs/device_manager/README.md

 }
 ```

+Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this parameter will instead create one Exec resource that executes `puppet device` for all devices in `device.conf`.

 ## Orchestration

 ### Puppet Tasks

-On versions of Puppet Enterprise (2017.3.x or higher) that support Puppet Tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on a (proxy) Puppet agent.
+On versions of Puppet Enterprise (2017.3.x or higher) that support Puppet Tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on the proxy Puppet agent.
+Help for this task is available via: `puppet task show puppet_device` command.

+#### Examples:

-To run `puppet device` for all devices, on a specified Puppet agent:
+To run `puppet device` for all devices in `device.conf` on the specified proxy Puppet agent:

 ~~~
 puppet task run puppet_device --nodes 'agent.example.com'
 ~~~

-To run `puppet device` for all devices, on a Puppet agent identified by a PuppetDB query:
+To run `puppet device` for all devices in `device.conf` on the proxy Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'
 ~~~

-To run `puppet device --target` for a specific device, on a Puppet agent identified by a PuppetDB query:
+To run `puppet device --target` for a specific device in `device.conf` on the proxy Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }' target=bigip.example.com